losrobbos/data-modeling-guide/relationship-types/README.md

 That relationship type is the hardest to manage.

+Because on each insertion / deletion of an item, we need to update items in two collections.

+Example: We create an employee and want to assign that employee to a project.

+Now we need to put the project into the "projects" array of the employee.
+And the other way round, we need to put the employee into the "employees" array of the project.

+### Technique 2: Create mapping collection

-Alternatively we can create another Collection where we store MAPPINGS between two items:
+Alternatively we can create another collection where we store MAPPINGS between two items.

+Usually we name it by the two related collections.

+Example: Project and Employee have a many to many relations.
+So we create a "ProjectEmployee" Schema which holds mapping between items of both collections.

 ProjectEmployeeSchema:
 ```